 The Global Seed Vault is a ‘seed ark’ on the island of Svalbard, Norway.
 According to my research, all details about the vault are true.

-Scientists believe there is an 'inner sea', but not the kind that could flood planet Earth through a rupture.
+Scientists believe there is an 'inner sea', which may have enough water to fill the Earth's oceans three times over, but not the kind that could flood planet Earth through a rupture.